uttkarsh05/Transliteration-Model/README.md

 * 4 Sweeps file for training from scratch and fine tuning for both with and without attention have been provided.

-* You can also get attention heatmap for the best attetnion model saved already in attention_models directory.
+* You can also get attention heatmap for the best attention model saved already in attention_models directory.

-*
-*